ppreshant/qPCR-analysis/notes_qPCR.md

 - Currently there is not much advantage to using the new software, just use V1.5.2 till these are changed

 ### Streamlining changes
-- (_implement_) Change the de-limiter from `-` to `_` for every field -- solves problem with negative numbers, decimals.
+- [x] (_implement_) Change the de-limiter from `-` to `_` for every field -- solves problem with negative numbers, decimals.
 Auto-generate the replicate numbering if not provided by the user.
 Relates to 1st [[#Bugs]]
+	- (*too difficult to accomodate the variation at the user's whim, skip for now*) Could we auto-skip the initial primer-pair thing such as `Triplex` for probe reactions where it's not read at all by the code?
+So the goal is read it if the user enters it, and skip if not.
 	- Make a conditional to plate layout reader if decimal point should be read vs biological replicates -- or (_alternatively_) Remove the biological replicates section and delimiter `.` from the plate layout.
-Use automatic inference like in the plate reader?
+Use automatic inference like in the plate reader scripts?
+		- If absent can fill with `mutate('Replicate #' = row_number())`
 	- _Problem with completely removing: the same template is used for more than 1 targets but the order is not consistent.., and we can't trust that the replicates assigned using row_numbers() will be in the correct order; relevant for ratio, normalization or for any matched statistical analysis_
   - _Use case:_ It makes it harder to type in *decimal dilution values* in the `assay_variable` spot.
 	  - Can make it backward compatible - could have a regex with `.[:digit:]$` detection in case replicates are specified :: How will this differentiate with a single decimal value after the point?